JuanCampbsi/api_go_gin/README.md

 Validation: The gopkg.in/validator.v2 library is used to validate the data before sending it to the database.
 This helps ensure that the data is in the correct format and meets any necessary requirements before it is stored.

 With the combination of these libraries, this project provides a solid foundation for creating Go REST APIs that are easy to develop and test.
 It demonstrates best practices for structuring a Go application, including separation of responsibilities between routing, request handling, database interactions, and data validation.
+Furthermore, the integration of Swagger allows for effective documentation and easier usage of the API endpoints.

 ## Preview Tests